 We are currently in the middle of a pretty intense flu season.
 I am sure most of you know someone who has been diagnosed with the flu or have been diagnosed yourself.
-I know I have prescirbed Tamiflu to many patients in the last couple of week.
-This may be a good time to review influenza in the setting of pregnancy.
+I know I have prescribed Tamiflu to many patients in the last couple of weeks.
+This may be a good time to review influenza in pregnancy.

 What are the effects of influenza on pregnant women?

-Pregnant women can have a similar clinical course to the general population; however they are at higher risk for having a much more severe symptoms.
+Pregnant women can have a similar clinical course to the general population; however, they are at higher risk for having more severe symptoms.
 Why is this?
-Well, there are natural changes to the body that occur in pregnancy that predispose pregnant women to more intense manifestation.
+Well, there are natural changes to the body that occur in pregnancy that predispose pregnant women to more intense manifestations.
 These include increased heart rate and oxygen consumption and a decrease in lung capacity.
-In simple terms, when pregnant the body uses oxygen more rapidly and there is a baseline increase in resting heart rate.
-So if sick with a respiratory infection the heart rate will be even higher and the ability to get the oxygen that is being used more rapidly decreases… making one feel worse and more short of breath.
-In addition, pregnancy women have a slightly decreased efficacy of their immune system, thus potentially making it harder to fight off infection.
+In simple terms, when pregnant, the body uses oxygen more rapidly, and there is a baseline increase in resting heart rate.
+So if sick with a respiratory infection, the heart rate will be even higher, and the ability to get the oxygen that is being used more rapidly decreases… making one feel worse and more short of breath.
+In addition, pregnant women have a slightly decreased efficacy of their immune system, thus potentially making it harder to fight off infection.
 In 2009, during the infamous H1N1 outbreak, there were a few maternal deaths in the triangle that were attributed to pneumonia from influenza.

 How can pregnant women prevent getting influenza?

-What can pregnant women do who are exposed to the flu or who are diagnosed with the flu?
+What should you do if you are pregnant and have been exposed to the flu or who are diagnosed with the flu?

-Pregnant women exposed to influenza can notify their primary care provider or our office of a possible exposure.
-We can call in Tamiflu, which can decrease the chances of developing full blown flu.
+Pregnant women exposed to influenza can notify their primary care provider or our office of possible exposure.
+We can call in Tamiflu, which can decrease the chances of developing full-blown flu.

 In summary, please get the flu vaccine each year, especially when pregnant.
 All other caregivers in your home should as well.
-If you think you have the flu DO NOT come to the office.
+If you think you have the flu, DO NOT come to the office.
 We would prefer to triage this over the phone.
-It is often best get testing at an urgent care or with your primary care provider.
-Lastly, if you were directly exposed to the flu we can prescribe medication that decreases the chances of you getting sick.
+It is often best to get testing at urgent care or with your primary care provider.
+Lastly, if you were directly exposed to the flu, we can prescribe medication that decreases the chances of you getting sick.